arshatta/react-supabase-crud/README.md

 3. **Update Todos**: Edit the name of a todo by clicking the "Edit" button and updating it.
 4. **Mark as Completed**: Toggle the completion status of a todo by clicking the "Complete" button.
 5. **Delete Todos**: Remove a todo by clicking the "Delete" button.

-## Contributing

-Feel free to fork this project and submit pull requests for bug fixes or enhancements.